Peter Doig: Exhibitions

-Doig is represented at many international museum collections, with famous paintings including The House that Jacques Built (1992) at the Tel Aviv Museum of Art; Boiler House (1994), at the San Francisco Museum of Modern Art; and Ski Jacket (1994), at Tate Modern, London.
-He is also represented at the British Museum, in London, Walker Art Gallery, in Liverpool, Southampton City Art Gallery, the National Galleries of Scotland, in Edinburgh, Musée National d'Art Moderne, in Paris, Bonnefanten Museum, in Maastricht, Goetz Collection, in Munich, Kunsthalle, in Nuremberg, Museo Cantonale d'Arte, in Lugano, Museu de Arte Moderna - Colecção Berardo, in Sintra, National Gallery of Canada, in Ottawa, Art Institute of Chicago, Museum of Modern Art, in New York, Metropolitan Museum of Art, in New York, Whitney Museum of American Art, in New York, National Gallery of Art, in Washington, The Hirshhorn Museum, in Washington, Philadelphia Museum of Art and Dallas Museum of Art, among other public collections.
+In 2023, Peter Doig created a portrait print edition of George Padmore Institute trustee Linton Kwesi Johnson.
+The proceeds from this series will be donated in support of the George Padmore Institute renovation works.

+From 10 October 2025 - 8 February 2026, Peter Doig: House of Music was on display at the Serpentine Gallery, London.
+The exhibit “explore the influence of music on the oeuvre” on Doig’s work.

 Recognition

 In 1993, Doig won the first prize at the John Moores exhibition with his painting Blotter.
 This brought public recognition, cemented in 1994, when he was nominated for the Turner Prize.
 From 1995 to 2000, he was a trustee of the Tate Gallery.
-He was honoured with amfAR’s Award of Excellence for Artistic Contributions to the Fight Against AIDS in 2009.
+He was honoured with amfAR's Award of Excellence for Artistic Contributions to the Fight Against AIDS in 2009.
 He was also named the 2017 Whitechapel Gallery Art Icon.

+In 2025 Doig won the prestigious Praemium Imperiale award in the category 'painting'.